Styrofoam® Packaging Becomes the Washed-Up Choice for Shipping Seafood

-Expanded polystyrene (EPS) foam, more commonly known to consumers by its brand name, “Styrofoam,” has long been the seafood industry’s go-to transport packaging of choice.
+Expanded polystyrene (EPS) foam packaging, more commonly known to consumers by its brand name, “Styrofoam,” has long been the seafood industry’s go-to transport packaging of choice.
 Its insulating properties and light weight made it the seemingly ideal transport packaging for seafood.

 But a powerful tide has begun to turn against EPS.

 Polystyrene foam is undeniably problematic.
 It’s costly relative to other forms of transport packaging; it remains difficult to recycle; and it’s increasingly the target of social and legislative action as municipalities nationwide move to ban single-use EPS foam.

 Blow after blow being struck to Styrofoam transport packaging

 It seems everywhere you turn, it’s easy to find a news story or conversation about the failures of EPS.
 Some of the more common marks against EPS cited by consumers, businesses, health officials, environmentalists, lawmakers and others include: